Let our product defect attorney from Houston, Tx help you handle your case against a product with defects.

 Types of Product Defects

-Here are the usual defects that you need to be aware of for consumer protection.
+Here are the usual defects you must be aware of for consumer protection.

 Design Defect

-A design defect means that a product was made correctly, but the problem is in the design of the product itself.
+A design defect means a product was made correctly, but the problem is in its design itself.
 This makes the product dangerous to the public.
 It also affects the entire line of products rather than just a few of the production pieces.

 One example of a design defect is a mechanical defect in products.
 Here are some examples:

-- Structurally unstable products (i.e. tipping appliances, wrong weight distribution on products, etc.)
+• Structurally unsafe products (i.e. tipping appliances, wrong weight distribution on products, etc.)

-If the defect is in the design, the company that designs the product will be held liable.
-Take note that the company designing the product may be different from the one that made it or sold it.
+If the defect is in the design, the company that designs the product will be liable.
+Note that the company designing the product may differ from the one that made it or sold it.

 Manufacturing Defect

-This type of defect happens during the manufacturing process that may be accidental and not properly for the product design.
+This type of defect happens during the manufacturing process that may be accidental and improper for the product design.
 The problem with this type of defect is that because the mistake is unintentional, it can be more dangerous for consumers.

 The reason why it’s more dangerous is that it may take time before it is known to the public.
 Thus, it may be late before there are product recalls or for manufacturers to provide adequate warning.